armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ### Database

-You must be using either MySQL or PostgreSQL for your Clouddriver service, not Redis.
-For information, see [Configure Clouddriver to use a SQL Database]({{< ref "clouddriver-sql-configure.md" >}}).
+You must be using either MySQL or PostgreSQL for your Clouddriver service as well as Redis because the Armory Agent requires both.
+For information about MySQL, see [Configure Clouddriver to use a SQL Database]({{< ref "clouddriver-sql-configure.md" >}}).

 ### Deployment target